betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3.md

 ## There are no User Stories without Verbs and Nouns
 It is impossible to write about how Apollo astronauts flew to the moon without using `Verb`s and `Noun`s.
-Unlike Kubrik's 1969 film, *2001: A Space Odyssey*, where the crew held conversations with their HAL computer, Apollo crews interacted directly with the AGC through LED-like displays and a keypad called the DSKY (pronounced *disskee*).
-Verb codes specified an action to take.
+Unlike Kubrik's Apollo era film, *2001: A Space Odyssey*, where the crew held conversations with their HAL computer, Apollo crews interacted directly with the AGC through EL displays and a keypad called the DSKY (pronounced *disskee*).<sup>[16],[17]</sup> Verb codes specified an action to take.
 Noun codes specified the data upon which the action was taken.<sup>[6]</sup> For example, to display current velocity, the astronauts would perform the following keystrokes, `Verb`, `0`, `6`, `Noun`, `6`, `0`, `Enter`.
 The Verb code `06` means to display some data in decimal.
 The Noun code